Giving notice to your landlord

 - you give the notice to your landlord on time.

 The right termination date and when to give notice both depend on what kind of tenancy you have.
-This is explained in the section Choosing the right termination date.
+This is explained in the next section.

 Definition: The term tenancy means your legal right to live in your place.
 Usually this right comes from an agreement between you and your landlord.
 This agreement might be called a tenancy agreement, a lease, or a rental agreement.
 The agreement does not have to be in writing to be legal.
 It can be a spoken agreement or even an unspoken understanding between you and your landlord.